MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/xamarin.md

 ## Google Play reject the application after adding DistributePlay

 Google Play rejecting apps that use the `Distribute` module because it contains in-app update implementation.
 To avoid this situation, App Center SDK has `DistributePlay` module which contains stubs for the main module.
-It replaces the main assemble with stubbed assemble which imitates the `Distribute` API without additional changes in the code from the customer side.
+It replaces the main assemble with stubbed assemble which imitates the `Distribute` API.
+No additional changes are required on the client application.
 The `DistributePlay` doesn't have any in-app update related code.
 If after replacing `Distribute` module with `DistributePlay` your app still gets rejected, please follow the steps below to verify that the `Distribute` module was replaced correctly:
 - Make sure that you replaced `Distribute` with `DistributePlay` in all your releases for all your publishing groups in Google Play Console;
 - If you use `Xamarin.Forms` please make sure that you add the `DistributePlay` module to both shared and `Xamarin.Android` projects;